 CoVid 19 Upate: (7/1/2020)

 Due to CDC restrictions, limited seating is available.
-If you wish to attend Saturday 4:00 pm Vespers or Sunday 10:00 am Liturgy you must sign up beforehand or you will not be admitted.
+If you wish to attend Saturday 4:00 pm Vespers or Sunday 10:00 am Liturgy.
+Please sign up beforehand.
 We don't want to turn away parishioners if church is full.
 Masks must be worn.
 If you don't have a mask, we will provide one.
-There are three ways to sign up:
+There are several ways to sign up:

 * Email us at: firstname.lastname@example.org